JakeWharton/qbt-orphaned-downloads/README.md

     # …
 ```

-Start this container and point it at your qBittorrent instance with the `QBT_HOST` environment variable and mount your downloads folder at `/downloads`.
+Start this container and point it at your qBittorrent instance with the `QBT_HOST` environment variable.
+Mount your downloads folder at `/downloads`.
+Unowned files will be written to `/data/unowned.txt` which you can optionally mount or simply look at inside the container's filesystem.

 ```
 $ docker run -d \
     -e "QBT_HOST=http://qbittorrent:8080" \
     -v /path/to/downloads:/downloads \
+    -v /path/to/data:/data \  # Optional
     jakewharton/qbt-orphaned-downloads:1
 ```